facebook/react-native-website/docs/debugging.md

 - Select "Open DevTools" in the Dev Menu.
 - Press <kbd>j</kbd> from the CLI (`npx react-native start`).

 On first launch, DevTools will open to a welcome panel, along with an open console drawer where you can view logs and interact with the JavaScript runtime.
-From the top of the window, you can navigate to other panels, including the integrated React DevTools Components Inspector and Profiler.
+From the top of the window, you can navigate to other panels, including the integrated React Components Inspector and Profiler.

 ![React Native DevTools opened to the "Welcome" pane](/docs/assets/debugging-rndt-welcome.jpg)